ruddski/Digital-Skills-Gitbook/digital-learning-and-development/engaging-online-learning.md

 For a great example of presenting your online teaching to as wide an audience as possible, look at Mish Boutet’s [_Ateliers sur demande_](https://ateliers-workshops.ca/), a collaborative project for producing bilingual online information literacy instruction for Canadian university students.
 Each lesson provides a short introductory video, teamed with an interactive transcript and written instructions.
 This is a demonstration of accessibility for everybody – because all of us might prefer different learning techniques at different times.

+Universal Design for Learning is a principle which emcompasses many aspects of accessibility.
+It also ensures that web resources are easy to read, navigate and understand for all users.

 # Bibliography
 Irwin, E. and S. Nance (2021).
 Online pedagogy principles and practice, University of Newcastle.